Skip to content

 Juggling layers and spreads.

-Combines the open documents, sorted alphabetically.
+Combines all open documents, sorted alphabetically by name.

 Saves each spread of the active document to a separate file.